Personal

 The performer’s preoccupation with being slim can create an unhealthy relationship with food, resulting in maladaptive eating patterns.
 Performers with body dysmorphia and eating disorders usually have a propensity, like genetics, personality types, mental/environmental conditioning, or other elements.

 The good news is that we can develop healthy eating patterns and body image if not handed it in life.
 The brain is plastic, not fixed, meaning our brain can change its structure and connections in response to stimuli such as food and how we look.
-Let us empower people to have total health and not shame them too.
+Let us empower people to have total health and not shame them.
 That’s why help from people with lived experience can be beneficial.

 Casting is challenging when it comes to our ‘type.’

 The industry is changing; more body types are being accepted on TV and on stage.
 However, there is still pressure to fit ‘types’ in many circles, which can be challenging for a performer.
-We can have a healthy eating plan, work out, and train to be our best, but if we don’t fit a casting type, we need to breathe deeply and tell ourselves… ‘it’s ok, it wasn’t for me, but something else will be.’
+We can have a healthy eating plan, work out, and train to be our best, but if we don’t fit a casting type, we need to breathe deeply and tell ourselves… ‘it’s okay; it wasn’t for me, but something else will be.’
 Breathe in self-acceptance and say goodbye to the inner mean person voice that doesn’t serve you as a performer.
 Our identity should not be built on an industry opinion or a social media following that is shifting sand.

 You are worthy my friend because there is life in you and breath in you, you are a human being, your identity is not a ‘type.’